 - legal defense as specified by the Kansas Tort Claims Act

 - annual written evaluation from the departmental chairperson or dean

 - utilize applicable grievance procedures without retaliation

 Who will hear my appeal?

 Most appeals are considered by the Faculty Rights Board (FRB), which is appointed by the Faculty Senate Executive Committee (FacEx).
-All five members of the FRB are all faculty members; one member represents FacEx; one represents the American Association of University Professors (AAUP); and one is a member of the Law School faculty.
+All five members of the FRB are all tenured members of the faculty; two members at large, one member represents FacEx; one represents the American Association of University Professors (AAUP); and one with a Juris Doctorate.
 Appeals of minor sanctions (e.g. warnings) are considered by the Judicial Board.